Dispute Over Import Freight Charges (And What to Do With It)

 The most the commission will do is to “consider any misrepresentation of such terms as part of our general investigation” when investigating allegations of breaches of the Fair Trading Act about the way import freight charges applied in the importing of products are represented.

-This tallies with my conclusion last week that the commission’s position is that it would focus on the specific terms of any contract, as opposed to accepting that Incoterms is the necessary base of such freight/trading contracts when making its investigations.
+It appears that the commission’s position is that it would focus on the specific terms of any contract, as opposed to accepting that Incoterms is the necessary base of such freight/trading contracts when making its investigations.

 In one sense that will disappoint importers who feel that the application of Incoterms correctly should be a default position in international trading contracts.
 The Importers Institute says traders should not have to have explicit contracts to define commonly-accepted terms.